lammps/lammps/doc/src/pair_gw.rst

 As an example, imagine a file SiC.gw has Gao-Weber values for Si and C.
-If your LAMMPS simulation has 4 atoms types and you want the first 3 to be Si, and the 4th to be C, you would use the following pair_coeff command:
+If your LAMMPS simulation has 4 atoms types and you want the first 3 to be Si, and the fourth to be C, you would use the following pair_coeff command:

 .. code-block:: LAMMPS